Tim Skold: Marilyn Manson

 Skold's involvement with Marilyn Manson began as producer for the single "Tainted Love", which is featured in the 2001 teen comedy/parody movie Not Another Teen Movie and appeared on the soundtrack.
 Manson and Skold went on to score the movie Resident Evil, released in 2002.
 Several tracks are featured on the Resident Evil movie soundtrack.

 Skold officially joined Marilyn Manson in 2002 after the departure of bassist Twiggy Ramirez.
 At this time, not only was Skold the bassist for the band, but he was also producing, editing, creating artwork, electronics, programming drums and beats, playing guitar, keyboards, accordion and synthesizer bass for the album The Golden Age of Grotesque.

 He is described by Manson as, "the power that attitude brings to an album".
 On the band's 2004 release, Lest We Forget: The Best Of, Skold produced, played lead guitar, and sang backup vocals on the cover version of "Personal Jesus", which was also released as a single.
 Coinciding with the release of The Nightmare Before Christmas in 3D in October 2006, Manson and Skold contributed a cover of "This Is Halloween" to The Nightmare Before Christmas soundtrack, with Skold taking care of the music while Manson provided the vocals.

 This time also saw the start of work on Marilyn Manson's sixth studio album entitled Eat Me, Drink Me.
 The album was released worldwide on 5 June 2007.

 Skold played guitar on the band's 2007 world tour, Rape of the World, with Rob Holliday (formerly guitarist/bassist for Curve, Gary Numan, The Mission and The Prodigy) taking over bass duties.

 On 9 January 2008, Marilyn Manson posted a bulletin on MySpace which reported that Skold had left the band and former bassist Twiggy Ramirez had returned to take his place.

 In mid-November 2021, Rolling Stone reported that Skold was again working with Manson.
-No contributions from Skold appeared on Manson's comeback album One Assassination Under God - Chapter 1.
+However, no contributions from Skold appeared on Manson's comeback album One Assassination Under God - Chapter 1.
+In February of 2026, the reunion was seemingly confirmed to be happening, as both Manson and Skold posted a photograph of themselves together on their respective Instagram accounts.